-It may be rather pointless to introduce Google to most people, but in case you've never heard of it you should really update your internet awareness.
-Google is, at the time of this writing, the most popular search engine.
-A search engine collects as many pages from the web as possible and tries to return the most relevant ones when someone enters a search term.
-The success of Google is partially due to the fact that their engine is very efficient, contains a massive amount of pages, and seems to be able to rank the results in a way people find helpful.
-Over the years, Google evolved from just a search engine to a player on multiple markets.
-They also have free e-mail, maps, webmaster tools and much more.
+If you have never heard of Google, you should really update your internet awareness.
+Google owns at the time of this writing the most popular search engine.
+A search engine makes an index of webpages and tries to return the most “relevant” ones when someone enters a search term.
+The success of Google is partially due to the fact that their engine is very efficient, contains a massive amount of pages, and used to rank the results in a way people find helpful.
+Over the years, Google evolved from merely a search engine to a player on multiple markets.
+They also have free e-mail, world maps, webmaster tools and much more.

 You can search Google directly from this search box: